 Boiling point: 40 °C, Refractive index: 1.4242, Relative density: 1.3266

 It is safer to use dichloromethane than chloroform, so dichloromethane often replaces chloroform as the extractant that is heavier than water.
 Ordinary dichloromethane can be used directly as an extractant.
 If you need to purify it, you can wash it with a 5% sodium carbonate solution, then with water, and then dry it over anhydrous calcium chloride.
 Collect the fractions at 40 ~ 41 °C by distillation and store the anhydrous dichloromethane in brown bottles.

 Boiling Point: 101.5 °C, Melting Point: 12 °C, Refractive Index: 1.4424, Relative Density: 1.033 6.

 You can mix dioxane with water by any ratio.
-Dioxane often has a little water and acetaldehyde.
+Dioxane often has some water and acetaldehyde.
 Dioxane may contain peroxides (see ether for identification and removal) after long-term storage.

 Boiling Point:46.25 °C, Refractive Index: 1.631 9, Relative Density: 1.2632.

 Carbon disulfide is a toxic compound that could poison your blood and nervous system.
 It is highly volatile and flammable, so avoid any contact with its vapor.